matrix-org/matrix.org/content/legal/privacy-notice.md

 **Analytics information**

 We use the privacy-preserving website analytics solution Plausible.
 Plausible allows us to understand how our website is used, without the use of cookies or other tracking technologies.
 Your use of the matrix.org website is not associated with any persistent identifiers or cross-site tracking and no personal data is collected about you.

-For full details on how Plausible processes data please refer to their Privacy Policy: https://plausible.io/data-policy
+For full details on how Plausible processes data please refer to their [Privacy Policy](https://plausible.io/data-policy).

 ### 2.3 What information is shared with third-parties and why?